Skip to main content

 “It doesn’t feel like the most appropriate thing for this area,” said Graeme Webber, a resident who lives in the neighbourhood.
 “It feels like a cash grab.”

 Signs in the neighbourhood posted on lawns read ‘Save 14th & Yukon’.
 The 100+ unit building was proposed as part of the city’s Broadway Plan to add more density along the new Broadway subway line.
-The neighbourhood currently boasts primarily detached homes or small apartment buildings approximately three-stories high.
+The neighbourhood currently boasts primarily detached homes or small apartment buildings approximately three-storeys high.

 “Densification is important,” said Webber.
 “But it's already a densely packed neighborhood.”